Skip to Main Content

 https://wikitravel.org/shared/File:Map_of_Middle_East.png

 The term “Middle East” is a geopolitical term that was created in Egypt by the British in the 19th century due to the importance of the Suez canal and the Persian gulf.
 It was also applied to the countries between Suez and the Persian Gulf.
-The term was later made official by the state department of the United States shortly after the Suez canal crisis in the 1950′s and it only included the following countries..
-Egypt, Syria, Israel, Lebanon, Jordan, Iraq, Saudi Arabia, Kuwait, Bahrain, and Qatar.
+The term was later made official by the United States state department shortly after the Suez canal crisis in the 1950s and it only included the following countries: Egypt, Syria, Israel, Lebanon, Jordan, Iraq, Saudi Arabia, Kuwait, Bahrain, and Qatar.
 Turkey, Iran, Palestine, Yemen, Oman, UAE and Cyprus were later added.

 http://wikitravel.org/shared/Copyleft Creative Commons Attribution-ShareAlike 3.0